brooks-code/miniature-fortnight/SECURITY.md

 ## Reporting a Vulnerability

-Navigate to the [GitHub Advisories page](https://github.com/brooks-code/miniature-fortnight/security/advisories) for this repository and click *'Report a Vulnerability'*.
+Navigate to the security tab of this repository (above, next to "insights") and click *Report a vulnerability*.

 Takk!